fatGNU/input-fields/README.md

  the callback method.

  ### NOTE:
- - When accessing the input-field reference from outside the <InputField /> in question, use the notation `<your-chosen-reference-object>.current.internalFieldReference` where `<your-chosen-reference-object>` is replaced with the variable that hosts the react reference
+ When accessing the input-field reference from outside the `<InputField />` component in question, use the notation `<your-chosen-reference-object>.current.internalFieldReference` where `<your-chosen-reference-object>` is replaced with the variable that hosts the react reference